This world is a mirage.

 You must be fashioned from this implacable existence,

-You must rise from the shackles that deter you
+You must rise from the shackles that pin you down

 For you are a phoenix,